Teachers work together to identify common challenges, analyse relevant data, and test out instructional approaches

 Teacher, Josie Woon talks about the potential of Enabling e-Learning community groups to impact on teacher practice.

-Online e-learning tools, technologies that support and enhance practice include:
+Online e-learning tools, and technologies that support and enhance practice include:

 Online interaction promotes teacher ownership of learning as they have chosen the focus of their conversations and completed tasks at times chosen by them (Polly & Hannafin, 2010 in Rate, 2015).

-Online discussion forums within a community of teachers clearly impacts on their learning and their practice.
+Online discussion forums within a community of teachers clearly impact on their learning and their practice.
 Online discussions make teachers move beyond the individual and into supported and collaborative approaches to reflection and inquiry, which develop their quality reflections (Loughran, 2010 in Rate, 2015).

 Using digital technologies to create, document, and share planning and reflections related to the inquiries provides teachers, leaders, mentors, and coaches with easy access to information.
 They can record comments and provide feedback.

 Teachers can create professional blogs or e-portfolios where they post evidence and reflections of their progress towards their inquiry goal along with links to collaborative planning, documentation, and review. e-Portfolios allow teachers to share artefacts, document critical reflection and provide professional learning through “collective learning and knowledge sharing” (Boulton, 2014, p.
 375 in Rate, 2015).
 When they are viewed as developmental (rather than for presentation or assessment purposes), and used to initiate professional dialogue, they can support a collaborative inquiry approach to professional learning.
 “It is here that the interface between portfolios and reflective inquiry occurs... where small heterogeneous groups agree to use a process of critical questions to extract greater meaning from narratives of practice” (Stewart, 2008 p.
 6 in Rate, 2015).